Thunderbirds (2004 film): Critical response

 During development, creator Gerry Anderson was invited to act as creative consultant, but was left out when the studio felt there were enough employees on the payroll acting as part of the creative team.
 The studio offered him $750,000 (£432,000) to attend the premiere but Anderson could not accept money from people he had not worked for.
 He eventually saw the film on DVD and was disappointed, declaring "It was disgraceful that such a huge amount of money was spent with people who had no idea what Thunderbirds was about and what made it tick."
 He also said that it was "the biggest load of crap I have ever seen in my entire life".

 Co-creator Sylvia Anderson, and the one responsible for character development, was given a private screening of the film and attended the London premiere.
 She expressed a far different opinion to that of her former husband, stating "I felt that I'd been on a wonderful Thunderbirds adventure.
 You, the fans, will I'm sure, appreciate the sensitive adaptation and I'm personally thrilled that the production team have paid us the great compliment of bringing to life our original concept for the big screen.
 If we had made it ourselves (and we have had over 30 years to do it!) we could not have improved on this new version.
 It is a great tribute to the original creative team who inspired the movie all those years ago.
 It was a personal thrill for me to see my characters come to life on the big screen."

 Timed to coincide with the theatrical release of Thunderbirds, the two prior films were released on DVD.
 The DVD versions of all three films include a number of extra features, including historical and production information.

 Legacy

 Though Thunderbirds has had a negative reputation with many fans of the original franchise, cast members frequently speak about the film having devoted fans, especially those who were children when the film was released.
-The film is occasionally critically reassessed, and castmembers frequently praise their time working on the film; Sophia Myles has said "It was amazing ...
-I only have the fondest of memories of making that film, [and] quite frankly I don't really care what anyone else thought ... for me it was one of the best times of my life."
+The film is occasionally critically reassessed, and cast members frequently praise their time working on the film; Sophia Myles has said "It was amazing...
+I only have the fondest of memories of making that film, [and] quite frankly I don't really care what anyone else thought... for me it was one of the best times of my life."
 Dominic Colenso, who moved to a career as a communications expert, often describes himself as a "Former Thunderbird".